Altinn/altinn-studio-docs/content/community/contributing/handbook/azure-storage/queues/_index.md

 ## Moving messages between queues

 During operations we sometimes need to move messages between queues.
-The most common scenario is wanting to re-process elements that have ended in the poision queue after too many failed attempts.
+The most common scenario is wanting to re-process elements that have ended in the poison queue after too many failed attempts.

 ### Prerequisites